How we work with schools

 Our ambition is to ensure every school in England and Wales has excellent governance, which drives improved outcomes for all children and young people.
 We want to help as many schools and volunteers as possible – but we can only do this with support from the schools and trusts we work with.

 To help us deliver the high level of service we hold ourselves to, we ask that when registering your vacancy, you agree to our terms of service.
 In the case of all of the below, the expected timescale is within two term-time weeks.

-If you’re not interested in moving forward with a volunteer, please let us know as soon as possible.
-We’re then able to find another opportunity for the volunteer who can help another school.
+- To advise us if you’re not interested in moving forward with a volunteer so we’re then able to find another opportunity for the volunteer.

-If your requirements change or if your vacancy is no longer available, please get in touch.
+- If your requirements change or if your vacancy is no longer available, to let us know.
 We can then update or pause our search for suitable volunteers.